 - It is generally illegal to carry a firearm in a licensed liquor establishment such as a bar.

-Restrictions on What You Can Do With a Firearm
+Restrictions On What You Can Do With A Firearm In New Mexico

 It is a crime in New Mexico to:

-- discharge a firearm within one hundred fifty yards of a dwelling or building without the permission of the owner or the lessee of the building.
-(This does not include abandoned or vacated buildings on public lands during hunting season.)
+- Discharge a firearm within 150 yards of a dwelling or building without the permission of the owner or the lessee of the building

 There are limited circumstances in which some of the firearms crimes listed above do not apply.
 For more details about a specific situation, consult an attorney licensed in New Mexico.

 The lawyers at McGraw & Strickland, LLC, in Las Cruces can advise you on gun laws.
 Call us at 575-523-4321 or contact us online for information.